foundersandcoders/ws-jwt-stateless-session/README.md

 ## Signing

-We can use hashing (the same thing we used to protect our passwords in the password management [workshop](https://github.com/foundersandcoders/ws-password-management)), in order to know if our cookie has been altered.
+We can use `hashing` in order to know if our cookie has been altered.

 However, we need to be sure only we can produce the correct hash.
 So if an attacker changes the cookie, they cannot produce the correct hash, and we will know the data has changed.